ankhanhwork/gcontest-2025-champion-digital-banking-attrition/docs/methodology.md

 could be mapped to product interventions rather than treating model importance as proof of causality.

-The XGBoost SHAP summary highlighted age as the strongest model signal, with historical pending or failed activity around contract rejection, OTP, check failure, OCR, and cumulative attempts also contributing strongly.
+The SHAP summary highlighted age as the strongest model signal, with historical pending or failed activity around contract rejection, OTP, check failure, OCR, and cumulative attempts also contributing strongly.
 Device brand and time-context features were secondary signals.